OpenSourceNeuro/LED-Zappelin-V2/README.md

 <br></br>

 <p align="justify">
- We recorded light-driven calcium signals under 2-photon from [retinal bipolar cells in vivo in the tetrachromatic larval zebrafish](https://github.com/BadenLab/LED-Zappelin/blob/master/References/Zimmermann%202018%20-%20Zebrafish%20Differentially%20Procces%20Colour%20across%20Visual%20Space%20to%20Match%20Natural%20Scenes.pdf).
+ We recorded light-driven calcium signals under 2-photon from <a href="https://pubmed.ncbi.nlm.nih.gov/29937350/"> retinal bipolar cells in vivo in the tetra-chromatic larval zebrafish</a>.
 We used a transgenic line expressing a genetically encoded biosensors for calcium at the  bipolar cell synaptic terminals level (ctbp2:SyGCaMP6)  within the inner plexiform layer (IPL).
 </p>

 <p align="justify">
-Following [established protocols](https://github.com/BadenLab/LED-Zappelin/blob/master/References/Denk%202009%20-%20Eyecup%20Scope%20-%20optical%20recordings%20of%20light%20stimulus-evoked%20fluorescence%20signals%20in%20the%20retina.pdf), we used a Sutter MOM microscope where light stimulation is displayed through the objective directly onto the fish retina along with the laser excitation.
+Following <a href="https://pubmed.ncbi.nlm.nih.gov/2321027/">established protocols</a>, we used a Sutter MOM microscope where light stimulation is displayed through the objective directly onto the fish retina along with the laser excitation.
 Fluorescence is also collected through the objective as well as from below the stage (not shown).
 </p>

 <p align="justify">